Jainsamyak23/CMOS_Full_Adder/README.md

-# Implementation of XNOR Using 6 MOS Transistors and 28nm CMOS Technology
+# Implementation of FULL ADDER Using 28 MOS Transistors and 28nm CMOS Technology
-XNOR gate (One Bit Equality Comparator) is designed using 28nm CMOS technology by using Synopsys Custom Compiler
+FULL ADDER (one bit) is designed using 28nm CMOS technology by using Synopsys Custom Compiler.

 # Table of Content
 - ABSTRACT
 - INTRODUCTION
 - TOOLS USED
-- XNOR CIRCUIT DESIGN
+- CMOS FULL ADDER
 - NETLIST
 - ACKNOWLEDGEMENT
 - REFERENCE